 This team’s primary job is to ensure the necessary human, financial and technical systems to support the community change work of Metro Arts.

 Skylar as a native of Nashville, studied Criminal Justice/Psychology at Tennessee State University.
 She is furthering her education in cultural and religious studies.
+Skylar oversees the management of the board of commissioners, our external communications and newsletter and supports our evaluation and data visualization efforts.
 She's a mother of one "extremely lively kid" who keeps her motivated.
 She enjoys festivals, documentaries, and anything related to history.
 Prior to joining Metro Arts, she worked in the fields of law enforcement and hospitality.
 She values the free things in life, like love and happiness.

 Ian handles the finances for the agency and is the department’s Information Technology manager and Social Media manager.
 A native Nashvillian, and the son of a local artist and illustrator, Ian grew up in a household surrounded by art and culture.
 He is an Addy Award winning designer, an accomplished cook and avid brewer.
 Ian has a BS in Interdisciplinary Studies with concentrations in Art and English from Tennessee State University.